JetBrains Rider 2024.3 Help

 View logs

-With JetBrains Rider, you can view logs for a container in a selected resource.
+With JetBrains Rider, you can view cluster logs and logs from selected resources.
 You can filter them by date, source, and specific values in log messages.

 Open resource logs in editor